deton57/oke-labs/oke-rancher/mon.md

 ## Welcome to part 4 - Monitoring using Rancher ##

-In this part, we are going to activate and monitor our cluster and services, using Rancher, we are going to monitor the:
+In this part, we are going to activate and monitor our cluster and services, using Rancher, we are going to monitor:

 * The Cluster
 * The Deployment
 * The Nodes
 * The Pods

-We are going to load the Wordpress service, and scale out some pods from Rancher.
+We are going to load the Wordpress service, and scale out some Pods from Rancher.
 And we are goint to look into the built-in Grafana, that Rancher will deploy, in order to get clear picture of what exactly is happening, based on the: Network, CPU and Storage workloads.